dshadoff/PC_Engine_RP2040_Projects/PCFXMouse/Readme.md

 position the PC board over top, and solder in place.

 Steps to assembly:

-1. Trim the leads of the through-hole parts carefully, to minimize the solder "bump" on the underside of the board when mounted.
+(To be improved)

-The through-hole parts to be mounted include the headers (or sockets) for the RP2040 board.
+1. If using pin headers, trim the leads carefully, to minimize the solder "bump" on the underside of the board when mounted.
 2. Solder carefully, minimizing the amount of "bump" below the board
 3. Mount the RP2040 board with the USB connector facing away from the 6 holes which will be used to connect to the host connector board.
 4. Connect it to a host computer while holding the "Boot" button down.
 This will put it in DFU mode and create a virtual drive